-Olive has confirmed that, if it attains the maximum potential shareholding that it could obtain, of approximately 40.6441% of the issued share capital of CCEP, as a result of the Buyback Authorities, this would not materially affect the running of its future business, including in relation to (b) and (c) above as regards itself, nor significantly affect its earnings, assets or liabilities.
+Olive has confirmed that, if it attains the maximum potential shareholding that it could obtain, of approximately 40.5433% of the issued share capital of CCEP, as a result of the Buyback Authorities, this would not materially affect the running of its future business, including in relation to (b) and (c) above as regards itself, nor significantly affect its earnings, assets or liabilities.

-Credit Suisse has provided advice to the Non-Olive Directors, in accordance with the requirements of paragraph 4(a) of Appendix 1 to the Takeover Code, in relation to the granting of the waiver by the Panel of the obligation that could arise on Olive to make an offer under Rule 9 of the Takeover Code in relation to Resolutions 23 and/or 24.
-This advice was provided by Credit Suisse to the Non-Olive Directors only, and in providing such advice Credit Suisse has taken into account the Non-Olive Directors' commercial assessments and also notes the announcement made by CCEP on 23 March 2020 that, in light of the macroeconomic uncertainty brought about by the outbreak of COVID-19, CCEP was suspending its 2020 Share Buyback Programme (as defined on page 22 of this Notice) until further notice.
+Credit Suisse has provided advice to the Non-Olive Directors, in accordance with the requirements of paragraph 4(a) of Appendix 1 to the Takeover Code, in relation to the granting of the waiver by the Panel of the obligation that could arise on Olive to make an offer under Rule 9 of the Takeover Code in relation to Resolutions 26 and/or 27.
+This advice was provided by Credit Suisse to the Non-Olive Directors only, and in providing such advice Credit Suisse has taken into account the Non-Olive Directors' commercial assessments and also notes the announcement made by CCEP on 23 March 2020 that, in light of the macroeconomic uncertainty brought about by the outbreak of COVID-19, CCEP was suspending its 2020 Share Buyback Programme (as defined on page 23 of this Notice) until further notice.

-Resolution 22 - Authority to disapply pre-emption rights
+Resolutions 24 and 25 - Authority to disapply pre-emption rights

-If we allot new shares or sell treasury shares for cash (other than in connection with employee share schemes or the dividend reinvestment programme), we are required by the Companies Act 2006 to first offer the shares to Shareholders in proportion to their existing holdings (known as pre-emption rights) but we may seek Shareholder approval to disapply pre-emption rights or issue shares on a non pre-emptive basis.
+If we allot new shares or sell treasury shares for cash (other than in connection with employee share schemes or the dividend reinvestment programme), we are required by the Companies Act 2006 to first offer the shares to Shareholders in proportion to their existing holdings (known as pre-emption rights), but we may seek Shareholder approval to disapply pre-emption rights, or issue shares on a non pre-emptive basis.

-This resolution will be proposed as a special resolution, which requires a 75% majority of the votes to be cast in favour to be passed.
-It would give the Directors the power to allot Ordinary Shares (or sell any Ordinary Shares which CCEP elects to hold in treasury) for cash without first offering them to existing Shareholders in proportion to their existing shareholdings.
+Resolutions 24 and 25 are proposed as special resolutions, each of which requires a 75% majority of the votes to be cast in favour to be passed.
+They would give the Directors the power to allot Ordinary Shares (or sell any Ordinary Shares which CCEP elects to hold in treasury) for cash without first offering them to existing Shareholders in proportion to their existing shareholdings.

-This power would be limited to allotments or sales in connection with pre-emptive offers and offers to holders of other equity securities if required by the rights of those shares or as the Board otherwise considers necessary, or otherwise up to an aggregate nominal amount of €227,078.08 (representing 22,707,808 Ordinary Shares).
-This aggregate nominal amount represents approximately 5% of the issued ordinary share capital of CCEP as at 13 April 2020, being the latest practicable date prior to publication of this Notice.
-In respect of this aggregate nominal amount, the Directors confirm their intention to follow the provisions of the Pre-Emption Group's Statement of Principles (the "Principles") regarding cumulative usage of authorities within a rolling three year period where the Principles provide that usage in excess of 7.5% should not take place without prior consultation with Shareholders.
+The power in Resolution 24 would be limited to: (a) allotments or sales in connection with pre-emptive offers and offers to holders of other equity securities if required by the rights of those shares or as the Board otherwise considers necessary; or (b) up to an aggregate nominal amount of €227,642.78 (representing 22,764,278 Ordinary Shares).
+This aggregate nominal amount represents approximately 5% of the issued ordinary share capital of CCEP as at 12 April 2021, being the latest practicable date prior to publication of this Notice.
+In respect of this aggregate nominal amount, the Directors confirm their intention to follow the provisions of the Pre-Emption Group's Statement of Principles (the "Principles") regarding cumulative usage of authorities within a rolling three year period where the Principles provide that usage in excess of 7.5% of the issued ordinary share capital of CCEP (excluding treasury shares) should not take place without prior consultation with Shareholders.